William Molyneux, 2nd Earl of Sefton: Political career

 Educated at Eton College and at the University of Oxford, despite an unsuccessful attempt to be MP for Liverpool in 1818, he sat as MP for Droitwich, Worcs between 1816 and 1831.
-Sefton opposed the surveyance of the world's first railway line, the Liverpool and Manchester Railway line, in 1824 and did his utmost to prevent it.
+Sefton opposed the surveyance of the Liverpool and Manchester Railway line, in 1824 and did his utmost to prevent it.
 Ultimately, he was not successful in preventing the railway's construction in 1830.

 On 20 June 1831, he was created Baron Sefton of Croxteth in the Peerage of the United Kingdom which allowed him to sit in the House of Lords.
 He also accepted the Stewardship of the manor of East Hundred, in the county of Berkshire.

 Sporting life

 Sefton was an enthusiastic gambler and sportsman whose main sporting success was in the founding and governance of sports events.

 He was the third man to be appointed Master of The Quorn (1800–1805).
 In 1836, he founded the Waterloo Cup for coursing at Great Altcar in Lancashire, an event which was very popular in its heyday and attracted large crowds.
 The last Waterloo Cup took place in 2005.
 Over the years, Aintree had been the site of private races between the Molyneux family and their friends, including the Stanleys.
 Lord Sefton leased land at Aintree to the Waterloo Hotel (a hotel in Liverpool's Ranelagh Street) to help establish what is now Aintree Racecourse, home of the Grand National Steeplechase, of which he was one of the principal sponsors and a committee member.

 In London, he acquired the nickname 'Lord Dashalong' because of his fondness for racing through the streets in a carriage with four horses; along with Lord Worcester, Lord Barrymore, Sir John Lade, Colonel Berkeley and Charles Buxton, Lord Sefton was a founding member of the Four-in-Hand (also known as Four-Horse) Club.

 He was a member of White's club in London.
 His wife, Lady Molyneux, was a Patroness of Almack's club, of which his mother had been a Foundress; she is a minor character in several novels of Georgette Heyer.

 His ancestral seat was Croxteth Hall in Liverpool.
 He also resided at Stoke Farm, Berkshire and at 21 Arlington Street, London.